plain-plain-text/plain-plain-text.org/_modules/create/blank-post-in-github-repository.md

 Because every post in Jekyll is its own, solitary Markdown file, creating a new one is the same as creating a blank document in a GitHub repository.

-The vital things to keep in mind with a Jekyll post is that, typically, they go in the `_posts` folder, and their filename is something like `yyyy-mm-dd-useful-title-separated-by-hyphens.md`.
-That is, they begin with the date (year first, then month, then day), and end with `.md`.

 {:module="create/new-file-in-github-repository"}
 #### Create a New File in a GitHub Repository

+Jekyll posts sit in the `_posts` folder, typically, so when you create your new blank file, you should place it there.

+Similarly, the filename for posts is typically something like `yyyy-mm-dd-useful-title-separated-by-hyphens.md`.
+That is, it begins with the date (year first, then month, then day), and ends with `.md`.

+The date signals the posting date for the post, and the `.md` signals that you are writing a [Markdown](/whatis/markdown) post.